-- a) in the context of implementing the Resolution of the Council concerning vocational training measures relating to new information technologies (OJ No C 166, 25.6.1983) and of the Resolution of the Council of the Ministers for Education meeting on behalf of the Council on measures relating to the introduction of new information on technology in education (OJ No C 256, 24.9.1983) and the related work programmes adopted by the Council (COM(85) 167 final of 18.4.1985 and COM(84) 722 final of 14.12.1984) the Commission will give particular attention to the question of equal treatment; - b) in connection with education and on the basis of the Resolution of 3 June 1985 on equal opportunities for girls and boys in education, the Commission will support experiments and operations to improve girls' access to courses in new technologies, and will support action research in this field; - c) the Commission will endeavour to expand the number of innovative measures affecting women workers in the field of vocational training (3), and aimed at - facilitating the reintegration of women into the labour market in jobs with good prospects, or - safeguarding their employment when it is threatened by industrial restructuring.
+- 25. (a) In the context of implementing the Council resolution concerning vocational training measures relating to new information technologies and of the resolution of the Council and of the Ministers for Education meeting within the Council on measures relating to the introduction of new information on technology in education and the related work programmes which it has adopted, the Commission will give particular attention to the question of equal treatment. - (b) In connection with education and on the basis of the resolution on equal opportunities for girls and boys in education, the Commission will support experiments and operations to improve girls' access to courses in new technologies, and will support action research in this field. - (c) The Commission will endeavour to expand the number of innovative measures affecting women workers in the field of vocational training, and aimed at - facilitating the reintegration of women into the labour market in jobs with good prospects, or - safeguarding their employment when it is threatened by industrial restructuring.